jaymichalek/jaymichalek/README.md

 - 👋 Hi, I’m @jaymichalek
 - 👀 I’m interested in Python and what it can do!
 - 🌱 I’m currently learning Python with a focus on web development.
+I am also learning C# for a newly accepted job offer.
 - 💞️ I’m looking to collaborate on solutions for real world healthcare problems.
 - 📫 How to reach me at https://www.linkedin.com/in/jaymichalek/
 <!---